capacity4dev/capacity4more/README.md

 1. Delete the /www folder.
 2. Recreate the /www folder.
 3. Download and extract all contrib modules, themes & libraries to the proper subfolders of the profile.
 4. Download and extract Drupal 7 core in the /www folder
 5. Create an empty sites/default/files directory
 6. Makes a symlink within the /www/profiles directory to the /capacity4more directory.
 7. Run the Drupal installer (Drush) using the capacity4more profile.

 #### Warning!

 * The install script will not preserve the data located in the sites/default/files directory.
-* The insstall script will clear the database during the installation.
+* The install script will clear the database during the installation.

 **You need to take backups before you run the install script!**

-## Update
+## Upgrade

-It is also possible to update Drupal core and contributed modules and themes without destroying the data in tha database and the sites/default directory.
+It is also possible to upgrade Drupal core and contributed modules and themes without destroying the data in tha database and the sites/default directory.

 Run the update script:

-	$ ./update
+	$ ./upgrade

-#### The update script will perform following steps:
+#### The upgrade script will perform following steps:

 1. Create a backup of the sites/default folder.
 2. Delete the /www folder.
 3. Recreate the /www folder.
 4. Download and extract all contrib modules, themes & libraries to the proper subfolders of the profile.
 5. Download and extract Drupal 7 core in the /www folder.
 6. Makes a symlink within the /www/profiles directory to the /capacity4more 7. directory.
 7. Restore the backup of the sites/default folder.